darasus/ai-blog/content/basic-java-syntax.md

   type, method, variable, exception, loop, try/catch/finally, and class.
 These are words that can’t be used as normal words in your code.
 Conditional statements are a fundamental part of programming."
+intro: >-
+  When you’re learning to code, you need to learn the basics before you can move on to more complex topics.
+The most fundamental programming language is Java.
+It’s one of the most important and widely used languages in the world of computer science.
+Many other programming languages are built on top of it, making it even more essential for coders.

+  If you want to learn Java, you first need to understand basic coding syntax.
+A lot of people find coding challenging because it requires fluency in a range of characters and symbols that aren’t necessarily common words in English.
+However, once you get past the unusual appearance of these words, you’ll see that they are actually pretty simple concepts when broken down into smaller parts.
+Once you understand the basics, everything becomes much easier from here on out!
 ---

 ## What is Java?